-Read the top two sections of page 70 in the Compass.
+Read page 73 in the Career Compass.

 Read the sample job posting (taken directly from the Internet) on the next page.
 Respond to this posting as though you are well-qualified for the job.
 Write your cover letter so that you stand out from all the other letters this employer will receive.
 Do your best to win the interview.